piyushkumar-prog/Infogram/README.md

 # Infogram

-A modern web application built with React that provides web scraping capabilities with a sleek user interface.
+A modern web application built with React that provides instagram data scraping capabilities with a sleek user interface.

 ## Features